-By combining this external view with existing risk models and internal data, Footprint gives banks a more complete understanding of who they’re evaluating and where potential exposure lies.
-The result is earlier detection of suspicious patterns, stronger onboarding and funding decisions, and a more confident view of entity risk across the portfolio.
+By combining this external view with existing risk models and internal data, Entity Footprint gives banks a more complete entity risk assessment of who they’re evaluating and where potential exposure lies.
+The result is earlier detection of hidden fraud exposure, stronger onboarding and funding decisions, and portfolio-level risk visibility across the customer base.

 The entity risk visibility gap